Sandali97/Data-Science-Portfolio/README.md

 Here’s a summary of my key projects.
 Click on the project name to explore the details, code, and results.

 1. **[Fraud Detection in Banking](./Project-3_Fraud_Detection)**
-   - **Objective:** Detect fraudulent transactions using unsupervised learning and clustering.
+   - **Objective:** Detect fraudulent transactions using unsupervised learning and EDA.
    - **Tech Stack:** Python, SAS, Pandas, Matplotlib
    - **Highlights:** Identified high-risk accounts; visualized patterns and anomalies.